by Laura Reyes

 I feel my job will be understanding the bridge from the wild woods to the concrete jungle.

 I was looking to connect to this deep, soulful part of myself and offer my services from that place.
-The idea of the wild self needing space to roam served as inspiration for my self- expression, which was painting, and seemed a meaningful focus for the business.
+The idea of the wild self needing space to roam served as inspiration for my self- expression, which was painting at the time.
+This seemed a meaningful focus for the business.
 I wanted to help people struggling with burnout.
 At that time I understood the need to get away to rest and restore.
 But my notion of wildness was understood through the mind and not through the body.

 Alaska changed everything.
 To be in a place so rugged, vast, and wild ignited a wildness within myself.
-Once my wild self was set free in the pristine wilderness, there was no going back.
+Once my wild self connected with the pristine wilderness, there was no going back.

 When I returned from Alaska, the business was already in transition.
 I was coming up against the reality that the reason that my offering wasn’t resonating with people was that it didn’t resonate with me anymore.
 I started to put the pieces together to evolve HeartSplash and offer my services from a place as authentic as possible.
 When nothing else made sense, the principle of “shoot what you love” kept me hiking and photographing in all the nearby State Parks.